Healthdirect Free Australian health advice you can count on.

 • An eScript is a digital prescription your doctor can use to prescribe you medicine.

-• An eScript is an alternative to a paper prescription.
-It is convenient for people who travel regularly and safe for everyone to use.
+• An eScript is an alternative to a paper prescription and is easy for people who travel often.

 • Your doctor will send the eScript to you by SMS or email.